Oswego faculty member again coordinates holiday card drive for children impacted by mass shootings

 OSWEGO - SUNY Oswego criminal justice faculty member Jaclyn Schildkraut is once again coordinating an effort to send thousands of holiday cards to children impacted by mass shootings.

-“We have 74 kids who lost parents/stepparents/grandparents/siblings in Las Vegas, Parkland (Florida) and Aurora (Colorado),” Schildkraut said.
-“We are also collecting community cards — more general in nature — for Aurora, Newtown (Sandy Hook), Orlando (Pulse), Santa Fe, El Paso, Dayton, Midland/Odessa, and Pittsburgh.”
+“We have 74 kids who lost parents/stepparents/grandparents/siblings in Las Vegas, Parkland (Florida) and Aurora (Colorado),” Schildkraut explained.
+“We are also collecting community cards -- more general in nature -- for Aurora, Newtown (Sandy Hook), Orlando (Pulse), Santa Fe, El Paso, Dayton, Midland/Odessa, and Pittsburgh.”

 The effort has gained momentum year after year: In its first year, 2017, Schildkraut said 2,036 were distributed, rising to nearly 10,000 in 2018.